-St. Olav is the local Hospital for the population of Sør-Trøndelag with 302,000 inhabitants, but has several regional and national tasks for the population in the three counties of Møre and Romsdal, Sør-Trøndelag and Nord-Trøndelag with a total of 695,000 inhabitants.
+St. Olav is the local Hospital for the population of Sør-Trøndelag with 317,000 inhabitants.
+The Hospital has several regional and national tasks for the population in the three counties of Møre and Romsdal, Sør-Trøndelag and Nord-Trøndelag with a total of 721,000 inhabitants (January, 1st 2017).
 Most of the hospital business is located in Trondheim.

 The activity consists of specialist health care services both in somatic and mental health care located on several places in Sør-Trøndelag.
 Most of the services are situated in Trondheim: Øya, Østmarka, Brøset og Lian.
-There are three District Psychiatric Centres, two of them in Trondheim and one in Orkdal.
-The Hospitals in Orkdal and Røros, and Hysnes Rehabilitation Centre are included in the clinical activity.
+There are three District Psychiatric Centres, two of them in Trondheim and one is located in the municipality of Orkdal.
+The Hospitals in Orkdal and Røros are included in the clinical activity.

 The University Hospital